Loxone/lxcommunicator/test/README.md

 ## Test example

-In this project, two files are used for the tests. `lightTest.js` and `conditions.js`.
+In this example, two files are used for the tests. `doSomething.js` and `expectations.js`.
-`lightTest.js` contains the code of what should be tested.
+`doSomething.js` contains the code of what should be tested.
 The result is returned and is exported with `module.exports`.
-So `lightTest.js` has to be required in `condition.js`.
+So `doSomething.js` has to be required in `expectations.js`.

 Example:<br>
-lightTest.js
+doSomething.js

 ```ruby
 module.exports = function () {